Above/featured: From Philosophenweg: across the Neckar, over the Altstadt, and up to Königstuhl – 21 May 2016 (HL).

 25. Peterskirche & the UB

-At the end of the Plöck and Universitätsplatz around the corner, we’ve got St. Peter’s Church, the oldest church in town, and the Universitätsbibliothek (UB), the oldest university library in Germany and home of the historical Bibliotheca Palatina (Palatine Library), one of the most important collections of the German Renaissance period.
+Hauptstrasse avoidance can often mean bicycle-dodging on Plöck.
+Towards the end of Plöck, looming closer and larger are St. Peter’s Church, the oldest church in town, and the Universitätsbibliothek (UB), the oldest university library in Germany.
+The library is home of the Bibliotheca Palatina (Palatine Library), one of the most important historical collections of the German Renaissance period.
 What I always liked was how these two very different buildings seemed to complement each other visually.

 With the clarity of memory fast receding into the haze, it’s difficult to know or remember which street I walked most to traverse the Altstadt: Hauptstrasse or Plöck.
 It’s probably a “draw” or “tie”.
 South from and running parallel to Hauptstrasse, Plöck is a narrow street; there are fewer pedestrians, far more bicycles, and it’s clear the street is populated by residents who want to avoid the mosh of visitors and shoppers on the Hauptstrasse.
 The west-east extent of Plöck begins behind the Kaufhof department store at Bismarckplatz and winds its way to Grabengasse with Peterskirche and the UB (Universitätsbibliothek) as “bookend”, and the Universitätsplatz just around the corner.
 Oh, I like the Zuckerladen candy store (Plöck 52), and I like the easy and comfortable dining environment at Essighaus (Plöck 97).